weilix88/buildsimhub_python_api/README.md

 # Roadmap
 1. We are working on a standard EEMs, which allows user to apply common energy efficiency measures to any IDF models.
 Open an issue if you did not see any desired EEMs in the standard EEM library!
 2. More simulation configurations and output results return will be added in the future!
+3. CSV schedule uploads along with the model
+4. Deep integration with visualization tools in python & html
+5. Development will be focus on modeling cycles defined in Standard 209.
-3. If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/weilix88/buildsimhub_python_api/issues) and [pull requests](https://github.com/weilix88/buildsimhub_python_api/pulls).
+6. If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/weilix88/buildsimhub_python_api/issues) and [pull requests](https://github.com/weilix88/buildsimhub_python_api/pulls).
 We would love to hear your feedback.

 <a name="about"></a>